xr09/p/README.md

 How about 'sudo /etc/init.d/memcached restart'?

-And the new kid in town: 'systemcl restart libvirtd'
+And the new kid in town: 'systemctl restart libvirtd'

 Wouldn't be awesome to be able to type something like this?